treehouses/remote/README.md

 [Scrcpy](https://github.com/Genymobile/scrcpy) allows screen sharing over USB or Internet for Android to PC.
 This runs on Windows/Mac/Linux and has no advertisements.
 No root access is required.

-Checkout our tutorial for [Android Screen Sharing](https://treehouses.io/#!./pages/blog/20190925-mobilescreenshare.md).
+Checkout our tutorial for [Android Screen Sharing](https://treehouses.io/#!./pages/blog/20190925-mobilescreenshare.md) using *Scrcpy*.